Strong laws of large numbers for sub-linear expectations: Introduction

-The first result in this paper is to show that the above equality is still true in Peng's framework even under some weaker assumptions.
+The first result in this paper is to show that the above equality is still true in Peng's framework.
 Furthermore, motivated by this result, we establish two new laws of large numbers.
-The first is to show that there exist two cluster points of empirical averages which reach the minimum expectation $\Ce[X_1]$ and the maximum expectation $\CE[X_1]$ respectively under capacity $\CV.$ That is
+The first is to show that there exist two cluster points of empirical averages which reach the minimum expectation $\Ce[X_1]$ and the maximum expectation $\CE[X_1]$, respectively under capacity $\CV$, i.e.,